materializerx/challenge-exac/README.md

 ### Test scenarios illustration

-In order to illustrate how the test is performed, I have taken one test scenario from `eth-pool.ts` test file (More scenarios can be checked from the file).
+In order to illustrate how the test is performed, I have taken one test scenario from `eth-poolV2.ts` test file (More scenarios can be checked from the file).

 **Test Scenario 1**
 | Time | Operation | User A | User B | Team | Balance | Remaining Rewards |